sheeshpalsinghsaini/ReactJS/README.md

                 3. Use state and props with render.

-                ----> meaning of render is provide.//after execute represent code.
+                ----> meaning of render is provide.//after execute, represent code.
-                -> complete html write down inside render method. for class components -> while anything change inside in html then render run again[rerender].
+                -> complete html write down inside render method. for class components -> if anything change inside in html then render run again[rerender].
                     //when any props & state are udpate then render run again. when render is run:
                     1. when component create first time